yyvess/Guice-configuration/README.md

    }
 ```

-Inject it on a Service
+And inject it on a Service
 ```java
     @BindConfig(value = "app", syntax = JSON)
     public class Service {